 If you watched the long-running mystery series “Murder, She Wrote,” then you were probably charmed by both the small town of Cabot Cove, Maine, that Angela Lansbury’s character Jessica Fletcher lived in, and her lovely white Victorian.

 I decided to track them down and learned the show was actually filmed north of San Francisco in Mendocino, California, instead of Maine.

-In real life, it’s a Bed & Breakfast in Mendocino called The Blair House Inn.
+In real life, it’s a Bed & Breakfast in Mendocino called Blair House.

-I found this wonderful old photo of the house and its neighbors on their website:
+I found this wonderful old photo of the house below on their website:

-It was built in 1888 for Elisha Blair and his family by Oliver Johnson, a prominent builder.
+The house was built in 1888 for Elisha Blair and his family by Oliver Johnson, a prominent builder at the time.

 Regarding the town of Cabot Cove, according to IMDb.com:

 The Harbor of Fort Bragg was filmed for the docks, exterior pub/bar dressing decorated wharf buildings; interior restaurants above the harbor were also filmed as Cabot Cove sights.
 At Universal Studios’ back lot, the Jaws Lake attraction was filmed as the exterior village.